Kong/docs.konghq.com/src/gateway/get-started/configure-ratelimiting.md

 {% endnavtab %}
 {% navtab Web browser %}

-Or with follow these instructions from your web browser:
+Or you can follow these instructions from your web browser:

 1. Enter `localhost:8000/mock` and refresh your browser six times.
     After the sixth request, you’ll receive an error message.